-Josh Grau is a color commentator for Pac-12 Networks volleyball telecasts.
+Joan Bonvicini is a broadcast and color analyst for Pac-12 Networks basketball telecasts.

 The six-time consecutive Gold Glove winner and former University of Arizona standout, JT Snow brings a wealth of Pac-12 baseball knowledge to the Pac-12 Networks talent roster, serving as a baseball analyst since 2013.

 - Snow played three seasons for the Wildcats, earning First-Team All-Pac-10 South honors in 1989 after leading the team with a .359 batting average.